expo/expo/docs/pages/versions/unversioned/sdk/calendar.md

 ## Configuration

-In managed apps you must add the following permissions to your app.json to use `Calendar`.
-Android requires [Permissions.CALENDAR](permissions#permissionscalendar) and iOS requires [Permissions.REMINDERS](permissions#permissionsreminders).
+In managed apps you must add following permissions to your `app.json`.
+- Android requires `READ_CALENDAR` & `WRITE_CALENDAR` inside the `expo.android.permissions` array.
+- IOS requires `NSRemindersUsageDescription` key added to `expo.ios.infoPlist` with a string value describing the permission request to end users.

 ## Usage